-- unitary with a combined group and uses the same taxable year as the combined group, it should use the Schedule UB prepared by the combined group in completing its Form IL-1120-ST; - unitary with a combined group, but it uses a different taxable year, it must complete its own Schedule UB using its own taxable year; and, - unitary with any corporation using a different taxable year, it must include that corporation's income on its Schedule UB following the instructions on the Schedule UB instructions "What if there are different accounting periods?"
+- unitary with a combined group and uses the same taxable year as the combined group, it should use the Schedule UB prepared by the combined group in completing its Form IL-1120-ST; - unitary with a combined group, but it uses a different taxable year, it must complete a Schedule UB using its own taxable year; or, - not unitary with a group filing a combined return, it must complete its own Schedule UB using its own taxable year.

-Unitary members that are S corporations can use the line reference chart in the Schedule UB instructions to help complete 2012 Form IL-1120-ST.
+Unitary members that are S corporations can use the line reference chart in the Schedule UB instructions to help complete 2013 Form IL-1120-ST.

 Steps 2 and 3 of each separately filed Form IL-1120-ST must be completed showing only the S corporation's separate-company items.
-The amounts on each member's Form IL-1120-ST, Lines 14 through 21 (less Line 20) and Lines 23 through 34 (less Line 24), shall be the combined totals shown on Schedule UB, Step 3, Column E.
+The amounts on each member's Form IL-1120-ST, Lines 14 through 21 (less Line 20) and Lines 23 through 33 (less Line 24), shall be the combined totals shown on Schedule UB, Step 3, Column E.